Get Ready to Take the Placement Tests

 Take the Placement Tests Online

-• Students who need the ESL test must visit a PGCC campus.
+• International students, who need the ESL test, must take the test in person at a PGCC campus.

-• WDCE students needing online program placement should visit our WDCE placement testing site.
+• Workforce Development or Continuing Education students who need a placement test should visit our WDCE placement testing site.

 • Students in Early College Access programs must also take the placement test in person at an appropriate location.
 These programs include Dual Enrollment, Concurrent Enrollment, P-TECH, ITEC, the Academy for Health Sciences, and many others.